 For all your glass repair, (and if by chance replacement is necessary) Jim’ s Glass is the best bet.
 They have the best glaziers and are the most experienced.

-Jim’s Glass specialize in the manufacture and installation of glass products, which ensures that you will receive the best quality workmanship and final product, as experienced by our thousands of extremely satisfied customers.
+Jim’s Glass specializes in the manufacture and installation of glass products, which ensures that you will receive the best quality workmanship and final product, as experienced by our thousands of extremely satisfied customers.

 Jim’s Glass offer a complimentary in-home measure & quote service to discuss your ideas.
 During this time a trained glass specialist will discuss your options and provide you with a quote.Call 131 546 or use our online booking form to make an appointment.